 Throw ice cream, vodka, and crème de menthe in a blender and mix until it’s just evenly combined.
 Make sure not to over-blend.
 If you do, just add more ice cream.

-Here's some background history to the classic McDonald's Shamrock Shake:
+Here's some history about the classic McDonald's Shamrock Shake:

 The Shamrock Shake was developed in 1970, according to McDonald’s.
 It was created to raise money to buy the four-story house which would become the first Ronald McDonald House.